Normation/rudder-api-doc/introduction.md

 * __Success__ responses are sent with the 200 HTTP (Success) code
 * __Error__ responses are sent with a HTTP error code (mostly 5xx ...)

+### Non compliant data in response

+We used to send reponse data that could not be used as parameter.
+This mostly concerns Boolean fields (like 'enabled', 'dynamic'), that were send in response prefixed by 'is', ie 'isEnabled'.
+This prevented usage of this data in request using this response as parameter.
+We harmonized response and parameters in versions 2.11.23, 3.11.12 and 3.2.5 of Rudder, by always sending unprefixed version.
+To be backward compatible, we added an option to send old data ('isXXX') in response.
+That option is disabled on new instance, and will be enabled on upgrade of existing servers.

 <span id="api-_-HTTP"/>
 ## HTTP method